nf-core/modules/tests/config/README.md

 This category corresponds to other inputs and outputs for software.

 - `*_longranger_mkref_targz`: archive of the output of `longranger mkref` on an assembly

+## Adding new data

+The directory on disk `/lustre/scratch123/tol/resources/nextflow/test_data` can be written to by anyone in the `tolengine` group.
+Feel free to add your own data there, and use those in your modules.
+However, to get the module merged in, we require that you update the [`test_data.config`](test_data.config) file as well in your pull-request.
+The ToL-IT team can upload the data files to the S3 server for a final test before merging the pull-request.